stdlib-js/stdlib/FAQ.md

 A central thesis of this project is as follows:

-> The standard Math library in JavaScript is fundamentally broken and cannot, and should not, be fixed through the official ECMAScript standard.
+> The standard Math library in JavaScript is fundamentally broken and cannot, and should not, be fixed by changing the official ECMAScript specification.

 The reasons are as follows: